 Working with the shadow is a process of acknowledging our negative traits and not allowing fear to keep us from our strengths, so that we can live in accordance with our higher selves.

-In this – the enlightening of our darkness – we live a more conscious life, in tune with our souls.
+In this – the enlightening of our darkness – we live a more conscious life, more aligned with our souls.
 Naturally we move in the direction of what is aligned with us.